-It is not uncommon for large OEMs to have various ERP’s across the organization.
-GenAlpha performs a thorough analysis to understand these differences and any implications to the onboarding process or in developing the integration strategy.
-Ultimately, every manufacturer should want to leverage the capabilities of their ERP system to ensure real time access to product information like price and availability, quote and order creation, and purchase history details including shipment status.
-Each of these criteria form a large part of determining the preparedness of an OEMs current ERP and integration capabilities:
+It’s not uncommon for large OEMs to have various ERPs across the organization.
+Manufacturers must perform a thorough analysis to understand the differences between these systems and any implications to the onboarding process or in developing the integration strategy.
+The goal is to leverage the capabilities of the ERP systems to ensure real-time access to product information like price and availability, quote and order creation, and purchase history details including shipment status.

-- ERP Software: The first thing to evaluate is the ERP and the version being used throughout the organization.
+The first thing to evaluate is the ERP and the version used throughout the organization.
 Older versions of an ERP can make certain aspects of integration challenging.
 Understanding the integration capabilities is critical to defining the scope and timing of any future eCommerce project.

-- One ERP or Multiple ERPs: The great thing about an eCommerce site is that it can integrate to many ERP systems on the back end in order to provide the customer a consistent great user experience on the front end.
+The great thing about an eCommerce site is that it can integrate many ERP systems on the backend in order to provide the customer a consistently excellent user experience on the frontend.
 This means that a manufacturer who owns many brands, across many locations, with potentially multiple ERP systems, can provide a single place for customers to shop.
 However, when multiple ERP systems are involved, the scope and timing of launching a new store need to be adjusted to meet this requirement.
-Understanding the number and type of ERP systems, customizations, connectivity and resources available to support each ERP are a part of this evaluation.
+Understanding the number and type of ERP systems, customizations, connectivity, and resources available to support each ERP are a part of this evaluation.

-- Business resource availability: While having the right IT resource is important, at least as important is having a business resource that understands the business vision and how the ERP is used to align that vision.
+While having the right IT resource is essential, at least as important is having a resource that understands the business vision and how the ERP is used to align that vision.
 The right match between IT and business skill sets will both streamline the process and maximize the end result for the customer.